uea-teaching/computer-vision-2022/lectures/image-classification.md

 But object recognition is a more specific problem - and we will talk about that later.

 We have previously studied various classifiers.
-That discussion talked of clouds of points to be classified, but now, these points will image features.
+That discussion talked of clouds of points to be classified, but now, these points will be image features.
 :::

 # Feature Extraction